The have an ingrown toenail- maybe like the one in the picture. It is sore, you are desperate. So what can you do?

 1. Use salt water.
 Only use it for 3 mins max and then dress the area with a clean dressing that covers the whole area.
 Salt water bathe daily and change the dressing at the same time.
 This will keep down infection until you get to see someone.
 If you need to have a shower/ bath then keep your dressing on when you do bathe, but do the redressing routine when you come out.

-2. Always place a sterile dressing over the affected area- never put tape on the area because it will stick and cause pain.
+2. Cutting the nail yourself- it is difficult to see the nail and you can cut skin which makes things worse.
+Always place a sterile dressing over the affected area- never put tape on the area because it will stick and cause pain.
 Change this daily.

 3. Does cutting a “V” shaped section out of the nail help?
 No. There is nothing to suggest, or even proven that it eases pressure, all it will do is cause holes in hosiery and socks.